 Or consider the example of registration of primary outcomes.
 Prior to year 2000, companies doing trials did not need to declare what end points they measured.
 So they measure many different endpoints and simply figured out which one looked best and then declared the trial a success.
 Kind of like tossing a coin, looking at which one come up more, and saying that they were backing the winning side.
 If you measured enough outcomes, something was bound to come up positive.

 In 2000, the government moved to stop these shenanigans.
 They required companies to register what they were measuring ahead of time.
 Prior to 2000, 57% of trials showed a positive result.
 After 2000, a paltry 8% showed good results.
-More evidence of the evidence base being completely corrupted by commercial interest, and the academic physicians who were getting rich on it tacitly allowing corruption because they know that you don’t bite the hand that feeds you.

 Or this example of a review paper in the NEJM that fracture rates caused by the lucrative bisphosphonate drugs were “very rare”.
 Not only did the drug companies pay lots of consulting fees to the doctors, three of the authors of this review were full time employees!
 To allow an advertorial to be published as the best scientific fact is scandalous.
 Doctors, trusting the NEJM to publish quality, unbiased advice have no idea that this review article is pure advertising.
 Yet, we still consider the NEJM to be the very pinnacle of evidence based medicine.
 Instead, as all the editors of the journals sadly recognize, it has become lucre-based publishing.
 More money = better results.